dogpackdesign/apn-formats-js/README.md

 <h1>apn-formats</h1>
 <hr>

+<h3>Note: These formats were valid in 2016.
+We can not guarantee that they are all valid today.</h3>

 <p>This package is meant to validate or lookup Assessor’s Parcel Number (APN) formats for any given state/county in the United States.
 This package is based off this <a href="https://github.com/dogpackdesign/apn-formats">python package</a></p>

 [![Build Status](https://travis-ci.org/dogpackdesign/apn-formats-js.svg?branch=master)](https://travis-ci.org/dogpackdesign/apn-formats-js)